Robert G. Ingersoll (1833-1899); orator, attorney, politician

 With humility, we hold the key to ruminat- ting over our own mistakes, we choose to accept humility challenged by others, and we decide to overcome by learning a new, Life lesson.
 We decide to persevere.

-Marie over 2 years ago from U.S.A.
+Marie almost 3 years ago from U.S.A.

 Sorry to burst anybody's bubble, but this quote goes to Mr. Harry Truman, 33rd POTUS.
 However, I think that officially it should stay anonymous, as 'tis in the spirit of the quote.

-J.T. over 2 years ago from MA
+J.T. almost 3 years ago from MA

 My hope is that humility goes hand-in-hand with self love, not self loathing.